-The application has been publicised by neighbour notification.
+The originally submitted application was publicised by neighbour notification.
 The proposals were also displayed at Wednesbury Health Centre and Wednesbury Library at the request of Councillor Costigan.

-One objection letter has been received from the owner of 19 King Street, directly opposite the proposed vehicular access/egress point.
+One objection letter has been received from a resident in King Street.
 The grounds of objection are summarised as:-